lawrenceevalyn/Olli-game/README.md

 ## To Do

+* write tests for rooms to have longdescs
-* make sure map passes tests
+* make sure room longdescs pass tests
+* make game engine display longdesc on first entry to room
 * write tests for inventory
 * make sure inventory passes tests
 * make it impossible to talk to the robot